 - Transport services for students.

-For education related activities such as tuck shops or school supply shops or other retail activities, refer to the CDC Retail Sector Profile.
+For education related activities such as tuck shops or school supply shops or other retail activities, refer to the Sector profile: Retail.

 Unless otherwise stated, the risks, impacts and opportunities outlined below relate to the operational phase of business activities.
-Generic guidance on ESG risks, impacts and opportunities associated with project design and construction of educational facilities is provided in the CDC Project Design and Construction Guide.
+Generic guidance on ESG risks, impacts and opportunities associated with project design and construction of educational facilities is provided in the Project design and construction guide.

 This section outlines some of the specific risks and impacts that emerge from poor ESG practices.
 Weak management of these issues can lead to reputational damage, reduce a company’s capacity to raise funding (debt and equity) and, more broadly, damage a company’s financial performance.
 Conversely, sound E&S practices are likely to improve a company’s reputation, access to investors and overall performance.

 Companies shall operate in accordance with applicable labour laws and regulations and ILO Fundamental Conventions.
-Please refer to CDC E&S Briefing Note: Labour Standards.
+Please refer to E&S topic: Labour standards.

 OHS is an important consideration for any business, regardless of sector, and all companies must have in place appropriate OHS and emergency preparedness and response management systems, commensurate with level of risks.

 If contractors are involved in operation and maintenance activities, companies should implement measures to ensure contractors work in accordance with applicable regulations and Good International Industry Practice (GIIP).
 Such measures should be covered by companies’ OHS and emergency preparedness and response management systems.